-In the most recent COVID-19 weekly Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted that positive cases and hospitalizations across Canada have steadily increased since Mid-September.
-New cases have been reported in all Provinces with notable increases in Alberta, Manitoba and New Brunswick compared to the previous week.
+In the most recent COVID-19 weekly Epidemiology report issued by the Public Health Agency of Canada (PHAC), the Agency noted there was an average of 2,248 new daily cases reported.
+New cases were reported in all provinces, with notable increases in British Columbia, Saskatchewan and Manitoba.

-The report outlined that:
+The report also outlined that:

-- since mid-July, incidence rates in those 20 to 39 years of age have remained consistently higher than all other age groups; - schools, daycare centres, and long-term care and retirement residences accounted for the highest number of outbreaks in September and so far in October; - According to forecasting, between 209 900 and 219 600 cases and 9 822 to 9 933 death are expected by October 25, 2020.
+- since mid-July, incidence rates in those 20 to 39 years of age have remained consistently higher than all other age groups; - schools, daycare centres, and long-term care and retirement residences accounted for the highest number of outbreaks in October; - According to forecasting, between 229,500 and 239,150 cumulative cases and 9,990 to 10,100 deaths are expected by November 1, 2020. - Of the recent cases with exposure information that occurred the week of October 11, 56% of cases reported exposure from an "unknown source", while 43% reported exposure to a known COVID-19 case.